 Potential employers conduct a social security check to verify whether the applicant has permission to work in the US.
 It also confirms whether the social security number they have provided is correct.

 The education verification type of check includes checking whether the academic details given on the resume, such as making the Dean’s List, are accurate.
-To do this, employers may contact the education institutions listed to confirm whether the candidate schooled there and scored the grades indicated in their resumes.
+To do this, employers may contact the education institutions listed to confirm whether candidates schooled there and scored the grades indicated in their resumes.

 Education verification may take several days, especially if an employer decides to authenticate several details about a candidate’s academic qualifications.